Skip to Content

 A bipartisan group of legislators in the U.S. House of Representatives that includes Dina Titus (D-NV) has introduced bipartisan legislation that would increase the win amount needed to trigger a W2-G to $5,000 from the current $1,200 benchmark, but efforts have been unsuccessful to this point.

 Titus points out that “The current threshold for reporting slot winnings was set at $1,200 in 1977 and has not been updated in the 45 years since.
 If indexed for inflation, the threshold would be around $5,000.
-Due to inflation, the number of jackpots hitting that threshold, triggering a shut down of the machine and necessitating excessive paperwork requirements for the patron, has increased dramatically”.
+Due to inflation, the number of jackpots hitting that threshold, locking up the slot machine, and necessitating tax paperwork, has increased dramatically.

 Regulatory Developments

-The IRS advisory council recently suggested that the threshold be increased from $1,200 to $5,800.
-Encouragingly, the panel even suggested the policy changes could be made by IRS themselves without supporting legislation.
+The IRS advisory council recently suggested increasing the threshold from $1,200 to $5,800.
+Encouragingly, the panel even suggested the IRS itself could make the policy changes without supporting legislation….
+But this has yet to materialize.

 At the end of the day, if you’re worried about taxes, something good has happened.
 Congrats!
 Let’s hope that in the coming years, the threshold for triggering a W2-G on slot wins can be increased to lessen the burden on both players and casinos alike.

-If you are curious about learning more about taxes for gambling, or have specific questions about your situation, I’d recommend connecting with a tax professional to discuss the matter further.
+If you are curious about gambling taxes or have specific questions about your situation, I recommend connecting with a tax professional to discuss the matter further.

 See Also: Staying Downtown Las Vegas vs. on the Strip – I compare your options.